MORPHOLOGY OF YERSINIA PESTIS (Y. PESTIS)

 Motility – Y. pestis is a motile bacterium when in the host body but is non – motile when isolated in the laboratory.

-Flagella – Yersinia pestis is a flagellated bacterium with peritrichous flagella arrangement.
+Flagella – Yersinia pestis is a flagellated bacterium with a peritrichous flagella arrangement.

 Spores – The Yersinia pestis is a non–sporing bacterium.